StMarkFx/HR-Buddy/README.md

 # HR Buddy: Your AI-Powered HR Assistant

 HR Buddy is an AI-powered application designed to streamline the job application process.
-It leverages CrewAI to orchestrate multiple agents, each specializing in a specific task, to help users create compelling resumes and prepare for interviews.
+It leverages CrewAI to orchestrate multiple agents, each specializing in a specific task, to help users create craft outstanding resumes and prepare for interviews with precision.

 ## Features

 **Main Application:**

-* **Job Posting Input:** Enter a job posting URL to automatically extract key details like job title, description, and requirements.
+* **Job Posting Input:** Automatically extracts details like job title, description, and requirements from the job posting URL.
 * **Social Media Integration (Optional):** Connect your LinkedIn, GitHub, X (formerly Twitter), and Medium profiles to enrich your application.
-* **Resume Upload:** Upload your existing resume for analysis and refinement.
-Missing information will be dynamically requested.
+* **Resume Upload:** Upload an existing resume for analysis and refinement.
+Missing information will be flagged and dynamically requested.
 * **Premium Resume Generation:** Receive a tailored, high-quality resume optimized for the target job posting.
 * **Profile/Resume Management:** Save completed profiles and resumes to your account for future use (requires account signup).
 * **Dynamic Information Collection:**  If critical information is missing from your uploaded resume, HR Buddy will prompt you to fill in the gaps using dynamic forms.